-4. Expectations and Responsibilities of Boards and Commissions
+5. Expectations and Responsibilities of Boards and Commissions

-The Richmond Public Library is a Governing Board that is legally responsible for the control and management of the library and all that happens in it.
+The Richmond Public Library (RPL) Board of Trustees (LBOT) is a Governing Board that is legally responsible for the control and management of the library and all that happens in it.
 Board administrative and policy-making duties are specified in Code.